-This is the 4 normal RACI associations (Responsible, Accountable, Consulted, Informed) with the inclusion of a 5th association – “Supportive”.
-Referring to the individuals or groups that are assigned to help the “Responsible” party.
+This model extends the RACI associations (Responsible, Accountable, Consulted, Informed) with a 5th association – “Supportive”.
+This refers to individuals or groups that are assigned to help the “Responsible” party.

-Including a RACI Matrix, or a variation of it, as one of your project management documents makes sure roles and responsibilities are clearly understood and defined.
-There is an owner of each and every task and duplication of effort is eliminated where possible.
-RACI makes it very clear who is truly responsible for completion of tasks meaning there is no “passing the bucket”.
+Including a RACI Matrix as one of your project management documents makes sure roles and responsibilities are clearly understood and defined.
+There is an owner for every task and duplication of effort is eliminated where possible.
+This will increase overall visibility whilst improving project performance.

 Editor’s Note: This post was originally published in May 2017 and has been updated for freshness, accuracy, and comprehensiveness.